To B or not to B: That ESTA Question

 About The Author

-Steven D. Heller is Managing Director of SDH US Immigration Law, Ltd. in Lewes, East Sussex, UK.
+Steven D. Heller is Managing Director of Heller Immigration Law, Ltd. in Lewes, East Sussex, UK.
 A member of the New York Bar and the American Immigration Lawyers Association, he has appeared on CNN as an expert in US immigration and visa matters and has written for various publications, and is coauthor of US Citizenship for Dummies.
 On the web: www.us-visa.co.uk. email: email@example.com